tiiiecherle/osx_install_config/README.md

 Select the usb device as device to install from.

-When formatting your drive be sure to select OS X Extended (Journaled) for best compatibility.
+When formatting your drive be sure to select macOS Extended (Journaled) for best compatibility.
 I always rename my drives for easier use of the terminal with a name without spaces.
 So all scripts from me are using `macintosh_hd` as name for the main partition.

 1	NVRAM and system integrity protection
 -----
 Script 1a adjusts NVRAM parameters.
 Adjust to your needs and run it.

-With OS X 11.10 El Capitan Apple introduces a new security feature named system integrity protection which prevents you from getting root and making changes to the system.
+With macOS 11.10 El Capitan Apple introduces a new security feature named system integrity protection which prevents you from getting root and making changes to the system.

 As I want and need to do some changes to the system with the following scripts I switch it off.
 Before you do that make sure you know what you are doing.